symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

     Sending multiple mosaics in the same transaction

-As you may have noticed, transfer transactions require an array of mosaics as a parameter, allowing to create transfer transactions with multiple mosaics at a time.
+As you may have noticed, transfer transactions require an array of mosaics as a parameter, allowing to send transfer transactions with multiple mosaics at the same time.

 If you own more than one mosaic, send them together in the same transaction: